 Lake Placid Restaurants Reviews Winter 2025

 We spend about 4 months a year in Lake Placid — typically a month in the late winter or early spring, and a longer stretch in the summer and fall for 3-4 months.
 So we get plenty of opportunity to try new restaurants, visit long-time favorites, and give some places a second try even if we didn’t enjoy it the first time around.
-At the end of each visit, I typically post our experiences.
-This recap is based on the restaurants where we ate in winter (February and March) 2025.
+This recap is based on the restaurants where we ate in winter 2025 (February and March).

 Cafe Rustica: This is our top pick for a nice meal in Lake Placid.
 Most recently we went with another couple and had a great evening.
 Two of us ordered the Salsiccia Orchiette, Eric had the Veal Spezzatino, and our fourth person got the Cavatelli Bolognese.
 Everything was delicious, but Eric’s veal dish was outstanding.
 We’ve had great fish dishes in the past.
 The one time I ordered the duck I was a little disappointed, but you cannot go wrong with any of their pasta dishes.
 Chef’s kiss.